DeepLink-org/deeplink.framework/dipu/torch_dipu/utils/deepspeed_dipu/README.md

 # How to use deepspeed\_support in deeplink

-please use like the following in python
+please use like the following code in python
 '''
-import deepspeed
 import torch\_dipu.utils.deepspeed\_dipu
 '''